psychemedia/winter-tales/src/gawain_notes.md

 PART III

-*There are many stories of the hunt.
-A tale I have told here, before, relates how Fionn MaCumhaill, of the Fianna, that band of warriors who were sworn to protect the King of all Ireland from invaders from the land of Lachlann, the Land of the North, of the Vikings who went hunting once, only to find a deer protected by Fionn's two dogs, Bran and Sceolan, a deer who then turned Fionn's head completely.
-Or of another time when those same two trusted dogs, whose own original story provides yet another tale, protected a fawn who was found whilst out on a hunt.
-But those are stories for another day, and another time, and another set.
-Because for now, this little glimpse at another story tradition is over, and we return to our tale.*

 Before sunrise, the servants stirred, and made ready the horses for the hunt.
 After __mass, and a quick early breakfast__, the hunters cantered off on their chosen course, the Lord amongst them.
 And as they rode out, the bugles blared.
 And the hunt was on.

 The wild creatures of the forest quaked with fear, not least among them, the deer.
-For though the male of that kind was not to be hunted in the close season, the hinds were fair game.
+For although the male of that kind was not to be hunted in the close season, the hinds were fair game.
 And the arrows flew, and the hunting was good indeed, and many a kill was had that day.
-(These were different times!)

 __Meanwhile, back at the castle,__ Gawain lay snug and warm in his bed, surrounded by curtains and under a mountain of covers.